Last updated: October 18, 2014 at 9:05 am

 Our newsletter routinely and immediately advertises organ and/or choral openings in eastern and northern Maine.
 Please send as specific information as possible to Alice Mummé at email@example.com

 Employers are also invited to post notices of available positions in The American Organist, free of charge, in the next available issue.
-Send e-mail listings email@example.com, using the format below.
+Send e-mail listings to firstname.lastname@example.org, using the format below.
 The deadline is the 15th of the second preceding month (July issue closes May 15th).
 The position announcement will run in one issue and include the following information:

 Name of church, business, or institution; full postal address; website address; position title (Ex: “Full-time organist/choir director”); contact (name, phone number, fax, e-mail address).